Kaando2000/openctrol/ARCHITECTURE.md

 Uses GDI capture for v1 (works on login screen, locked desktop).

+Uses CaptureContext for reusable GDI resources (HDC, HBITMAP, encoder) to prevent resource leaks.

 Core behaviour:

 On Start:

 Hook into ISystemStateMonitor.StateChanged.

+Create CancellationTokenSource for proper cancellation support.

-Start capture thread:
+Start capture thread with cancellation token:

 1 loop per frame:

+Check cancellation token.

-Capture active monitor with BitBlt.
+Capture active monitor with BitBlt (using reusable CaptureContext).

 Encode to JPEG.

-Update LastFrameAt.
+Update LastFrameAt (with lock protection).

 Call OnFrame for all subscribers.

 Target config.TargetFps, but drop if slow.

+On repeated capture failures (5+), enter degraded state (reported in health endpoint).

 On Stop:

+Cancel token to signal capture thread.

-Stop thread and release resources.
+Stop thread and wait for completion.

+Dispose CaptureContext and all GDI resources.

 GetMonitors: